Memorial Stadium (University of Illinois): 2013 renovation

 For the start of the 2013 Fighting Illini season, the athletic department replaced the main scoreboard with a new Daktronics video board that measures 36 by 96 ft.
 Additionally, the stadium's sound system was updated and two 420 ft ribbon video boards were installed along the façade between the upper and lower decks of the stadium's sideline seating.

 To recognize the Illinois Fighting Illini football's historical accomplishments, the athletic department also installed new lettering along the outside of the luxury suites and press box.
 The lettering lists National Championships, Big Ten Championships, Retired Numbers, and also reads Welcome to Memorial Stadium Home of the Fighting Illini.

-Future Renovations
+Future renovations

 On June 25, 2022, Athletic Director Josh Whitman stated during his annual Media Roundtable Press Conference that he plans to further renovate Memorial Stadium in the near future.
-Whitman stated, “Obviously, the East and South of Memorial Stadium is something that needs attention.
+Whitman stated, "Obviously, the East and South of Memorial Stadium is something that needs attention.
 In my perfect world, I always wanted to unveil a fully renovated Memorial Stadium in time for the 100th anniversary of its dedication in 2024.
 At this point, I don't know how likely that is.
 As we transition into Phase 2, it will be a function of talking through the priorities.
 Sometimes those priorities are driven in part by donor interest and donor appetite.
 It happens often where a certain gift materializes and it moves a project from No. 3 to No. 1.
 That happens all the time."

+The following year, Whitman disclosed that renovations were being completed incrementally, with $8 million spent over the past three years.
+Renovations included new flooring, repainting, and updating bathroom facilities, among other improvements.
+Whitman also stated that he was targeting a renovation package between $25–30 million that would upgrade the stadium's technology, such as the sound system and Wi-Fi.